hpc-carpentry/old-hpc-workflows/_episodes/08-cluster.md

 ~~~
 {:.language-json}

 This file has several components.
-The values under `__default__` represents a set of default configuration values
+The values under `__default__` represent a
-that will be used for all rules.
+set of default configuration values that will be used for all rules.
+The
-The defaults won't always be perfect, however -
+defaults won't always be perfect, however - chances are some rules may need
-chances are some rules may need to run with non-default amounts of memory or time limits.
+to run with non-default amounts of memory, cores, or time limits.
+We are
-We are using the `count_words` rule as an example of this.
+using the `count_words` rule as an example of this.

-In this case, `count_words` has its own custom values for `time` and `mem` (just as an example).
-`{rule}` and `{wildcards}` are special wildcards that you can use here that
-correspond to the rule name and rule's wildcards, respectively
-(if you choose to use `{wildcards}`, make sure it has a value!).
+This is sufficient configuration for these exercises.
+For more information,
+please consult the [Cluster Configuration][cluster-config-docs] documentation.

 ## Local rule execution

-Some Snakemake rules perform trivial tasks where job submission might be overkill
+Some Snakemake rules perform trivial tasks where job submission might be
-(i.e. less than 1 minute worth of compute time).
+overkill (i.e. less than 1 minute worth of compute time).
+It would be a
-It would be a better idea to have these rules execute locally
-(i.e. where the `snakemake` command is run)
+better idea to have these rules execute locally (i.e. where the `snakemake`
-instead of as a job.
+command is run) instead of as a job.
+Snakemake lets you indicate which rules
+should run always run locally with the `localrules` keyword.
+Let's define
-Let's define `all`, `clean`, and `make_archive` as localrules near the top of our `Snakefile`.
+`all`, `clean`, and `make_archive` as local rules near the top of our
+`Snakefile`.

 ~~~
 localrules: all, clean, make_archive
 ~~~
 {:.language-python}

 ## Running our workflow on the cluster